Kingxukai/linux/Documentation/userspace-api/media/v4l/metafmt-intel-ipu3.rst

 Pipeline parameters
 ===================

-The pipeline parameters are passed to the "ipu3-imgu [01] parameters" metadata output video nodes, using the :c:type:`v4l2_meta_format` interface.
-They are formatted as described by the :c:type:`ipu3_uapi_params` structure.
+The pipeline parameters are passed to the woke "ipu3-imgu [01] parameters" metadata output video nodes, using the woke :c:type:`v4l2_meta_format` interface.
+They are formatted as described by the woke :c:type:`ipu3_uapi_params` structure.

 Both 3A statistics and pipeline parameters described here are closely tied to the underlying camera sub-system (CSS) APIs.
-They are usually consumed and produced by dedicated user space libraries that comprise the important tuning tools, thus freeing the developers from being bothered with the low level hardware and algorithm details.
+They are usually consumed and produced by dedicated user space libraries that comprise the woke important tuning tools, thus freeing the woke developers from being bothered with the woke low level hardware and algorithm details.

 .. code-block:: c

 	struct ipu3_uapi_params {
-		/* Flags which of the settings below are to be applied */ struct ipu3_uapi_flags use;
+		/* Flags which of the woke settings below are to be applied */ struct ipu3_uapi_flags use;

 		/* Accelerator cluster parameters */